 (Dinner Only) Artisan Cheese Plate $12

-Herbsaint Bar and Restaurant, established in 2000 on historic St. Charles Avenue, is the flagship of the Link Restaurant Group.
-Chef de Cuisine Rebecca Wilcomb works closely with local farmers and fishermen, offering contemporary, seasonal French-Southern cuisine with elements of rustic Italian cooking.
+Chef Donald Link’s Herbsaint Bar and Restaurant, established in 2000 on historic St. Charles Avenue, is the flagship of the Link Restaurant Group.
+The kitchen is overseen by Chef de Cuisine David Rouse who works closely with local farmers and fishermen, offering contemporary, seasonal French-Southern cuisine with elements of rustic Italian cooking.
 An eclectic wine list and a knowledgeable staff make for perfect pairings.
-The restaurant earned Chef Donald Link a James Beard Award for Best Chef South in 2007; Wilcomb was honored with the same award in 2017.
-Herbsaint is proud to be the only restaurant to have been included on the Times-Picayune’s annual list of New Orleans 10 Best Restaurants since the list began, in 2003.
+The restaurant earned Chef Link a James Beard Award for Best Chef South in 2007; former Chef Rebecca Wilcomb, who now leads the kitchen at Gianna, was honored with the same award in 2017.
+Herbsaint is proud to be consistently included on the Times-Picayune’s annual list of New Orleans 10 Best Restaurants since the list began, in 2003.
 The restaurant has been recognized by Eater National as one of “The Best Restaurants in America” (the 38 restaurants that defined dining), has been added to the Fine Dining Hall of Fame by Nation’s Restaurant News, as well as listed as a Top 50 Restaurant in America by Gourmet Magazine.

 We believe in the commitment to our community and in fostering long term relationships with local farmers and fishermen.
 Our menu reflects these connections, featuring local, seasonal produce and sustainably sourced seafood and meats.
 Our menu is available all day and we feature additional Lunch and Dinner specials